adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/sdp.md

 ## Milestones

-* Design and Requirements specifications: February 26th
+* Design and Requirements specifications: March 4th

 * Various stretch goals regarding additional components for the game.

 * MVP Implementation - End of development - April 5th.

+## Change Log
+- Adjusted Design and Requirement specification due date to March 4th, as originally intended.
+Numbers are hard.
+Dates are harder.
+Four people not noticing the wrong date on the document they just signed?
+Normal.

 ## Signatures

-* Brandon Walker
-* Luke Davidson
 * Adrien Abbey
+*
+*
-* Muhammed Abushamma
+*